 A verger is a committed lay minister within the Church, who assists the clergy in the conduct of public worship, especially in the marshaling of processions.
 The office of Verger has its roots in the earliest days of the Church's history.
 The contemporary office of Verger is experiencing a rapid expansion within the Episcopal Church, and the Verger's Guild at St. John's Cathedral…Read More »

-Consisting of 40 singers, the Cathedral Choir at St. John's is an integral part of the worship experience, singing every Sunday in the regular services, and also for Carol Services, Evensongs, as well as Holy Day services.
-St. John's Cathedral is the designated church for the Bishop's seat within our Diocese, therefore the Cathedral Choir is called to sing at ordinations and oth…Read More »
+Consisting of 40 singers, the Cathedral Choir at St. John's is an integral part of the worship experience, singing every Sunday at 11 a.m., and for Carol Services, Evensongs, as well as Holy Day services.
+St. John's Cathedral is the designated church for the Bishop's seat within our Diocese, therefore the Cathedral Choir is called to sing at ordinations and other Diocesan sponso…Read More »

 Any public event or celebration requires much behind‐the‐scenes activity.
 If the event is to have dignity and meaning, there must be care and preparation.
 Liturgy is the church's expression of worship, an evolving demonstration of its relationship with God.
 We use rituals and symbols to express our faith in the God revealed to us in the life, death, and resurrection of Jesus …Read More »